 Eight of the above courses need to be taught by instructors with the Harvard instructor designation.
 The thesis courses are always taught by a Harvard instructor.
 However, if you work in a lab outside of Harvard University and wish to pursue your thesis research there, then you will need to complete the Harvard instructor requirement through the core requirements.

 Admissions: Earn Your Way In

 To begin the admission process, you simply register—no application required—for the following three, four-credit, graduate-level degree courses:

-- BIOS 200 Proseminar: Research Methods and Scholarly Writing in the Biological Sciences
+- BIOS 200 Proseminar: Introduction to Graduate Studies and Scholarly Writing in the Biological Sciences

 - Before registering, you'll need to pass our online test of critical reading and writing skills test or earn a B or higher in EXPO 42c Writing in the Sciences.